• Skip to primary navigation

 How Does Bank of America Compare?

-If you're looking to get one one of the top yield available right now, you should pass on the Bank of America Advantage Savings account.
+If you're looking to get one of the top yield available right now, you should pass on the Bank of America Advantage Savings account.
 There are many online banks that offer better APYs.
 However, this savings account could be worth considering if you already have multiple ties to BoA's financial ecosystem.

 For example, if you're a Bank of America credit card holder and auto loan borrower as well as a Merrill Edge investor, sticking with BoA for your savings could just keep things simpler.
 And, depending on your combined balances, it could qualify you for relationship rewards.
 Here's a quick look at how the Bank of America Advantage Savings account compares: